finiteloopme/dcentral-labs/zk-labs/README.md

 This section provides details of how all the components hang togther.

-- [Super dash] game is hardcoded as web only.
+- [Super Dash] game is hardcoded as web only.
 This web app gets deployed on firebase hosting platform.
+- [account-mgmt] is used for manage wallet (publikey, ETH address, and privatekey) for each player.
+It creates a wallet for each player if one doesn't exist.
+And write the private key to Secret Manager.
 - [game_bloc.dart] is used to update the score.
 We have updated this logic to send a request to the backend that player has collected an item (coins, egg, feather, etc).
 - [item-collected] is deployed as a cloud run instance which recieves the notification from [game_bloc.dart].
-It writes the request to a pubsub topic.
+It writes the request to a pubsub topic `item-collected-topic`.
 This component uses websockets to communivate with [game_bloc.dart]
+- [orchestrator] is a golang orchestration microservice which is triggered by a message on `item-collected-topic`.
+Orchestration logic used id:
+   1. Use [account-mgmt] service to get ETH address for the required player
+   2. Write an updated message with the players ETH address to pubsub topic `player-transfer-topic`
+   3. Message on `player-transfer-topic` triggers [orchestrator] to actually transfer on-chain assets by invoking the [Smart contracts]

 ------
 [Super Dash]: ./super_dash